It's almost that time of year where matrics break loose from the confines of school and celebrate with their fellow ex-prisoners.

-Some people have been planning their right of passage since high school started, most eyeing one of the three iconic Matric Rage spots in SA - Umhlanga, Balito and Plettenberg Bay.
+Some people have been planning their right of passage since high school started, most eyeing one of the three iconic Matric Rage spots in SA - Umhlanga, Balito or Plettenberg Bay.

 Accommodation and festival passes for these three are normally booked out already at the start of the year, but not everyone is so organised.
 Some may even dread the crowds of unruly hormones that gather at these party destinations.